 Large-scale cruise ships are not easily replenished.
 From the time they return to port from their latest voyage until they can be unloaded, cleaned and completely replenished can take upwards of five hours or more.
 That’s five hours of unproductive down time for an asset whose costs can run into the $ billions.
 Each minute that ship sits in port costs its owners dearly.
-From a financial perspective, a quicker, more efficient replenishment system might be justified but, if operational and environmental performance are also improved simultaneously, that justification becomes that much easier.
+From a financial perspective, a quicker, more efficient replenishment system might be justified but, if operational and environmental performance are also improved simultaneously, then justification becomes that much easier.
 The same holds true for naval applications where timing may be of the essence on a more acute scale.

 The history of shipbuilding had ships being designed from the inside out with little thought towards replenishment.
 A ship’s galley and its stores were designed much like that of an efficient, high volume, land-based kitchen where space constraints and replenishment speed were of little concern and the environment was limitless.
 For the cruise ships and navies of today replenishment speed and operational efficiency are much more important than yesteryear.

-Pre-stocking the CCS for upcoming voyages dramatically improves the flexibility and efficiency of replenishment processes.
-Produce, meats and baked goods suppliers could be given empty modules to pre-stock with metal, sanitized trays that fit into the racks of the CCS minimizing unnecessary packaging and saving time from the current requirements of doing this on-board.
-As they deliver a full, pre-stocked module they exchange it for an empty one to begin the cycle over again.
+The advantages of the CCS on land would be the flexibility and efficiency of pre-stocking multiple Carousels for the next voyage.
+The suppliers of produce, meats and baked goods could be given empty modules from the Carousel to pre-stock with metal, sanitized trays that fit into the racks of the CCS minimizing unnecessary packaging and saving time from the current requirements of doing this on-board.
+As any supplier delivers a full, pre-stocked module they exchange it for an empty one to begin the cycle over again.
 Once the modules are delivered, the trays are available to mix and match as required for the next voyage(s).
-Modules can be separated for insertion and storage into a freezer container or a temperature-controlled container as they await loading for the next ship.
-This allows more time for inspections and verifications of inventory before ship departures and provides more efficient and accurate inventory management in the warehouse.
-Intermodal containers can be stacked nose-to-nose and side-by-side to eliminate most of the aisles in a warehouse too, providing much more efficient cubic space utilization in a warehouse setting.
+Modules can be separated for insertion and storage into a freezer container or a temperature-controlled container as they await loading of the entire containers for the next ship(s).
+This allows more time for inspections and verification of inventory before ship departures and provides more efficient and accurate inventory management in the warehouse.
+Intermodal containers can also be stacked side-by-side to eliminate most of the aisles in a warehouse too, providing much more efficient cubic space utilization in a warehouse setting.